gdavid7/sandbox/README.md

 Accuracy: How accurate you want the bot to be (percentage)

-Nitros: (True or False) True = Use Nitros, False = Dont use nitros.
+Nitros: (True / False / Random) True = Use Nitros, False = Dont use nitros, Random = Random chance that you will use Nitros.

-Hack Mode: (True or False).
-Hack mode will automatically shorten the typing text to complete races much faster.
-Setting True will enable Hack Mode.
+If you use Nitros, the bot will automatically use the Nitro on the biggest word.